 The most important thing to do now is test the raft -- get it in the water and climb aboard.
 If you have any doubts that the raft is seaworthy, don't attempt to use it.
 Being stranded on an island is a much better alternative than having your raft sink a mile from shore in shark-infested waters.

-To find out more information on survival techniques and shipwrecks, please investigate the links on the next page.
+To find out more information on survival techniques and shipwrecks, please investigate the links below.